Brand New Canon R8. Zero Manual Experience. 3 Hours Later.

 Joseph photographing Melbourne's Southbank promenade and city skyline with a Canon R8 and 24-105mm lens

 ISO came last.
-By then, shutter speed and aperture already made sense, so adding ISO as the third variable wasn't overwhelming.
-We pushed it up as we moved into the darker laneways and he could see the grain appear in real time on the Canon R8's screen.
-The R8 handles high ISO well, so even at 3200 the images were clean.
+By then Joseph already had two of the three settings under control, so adding the third wasn't a big deal.
+We pushed it up as we moved into the laneways where the light drops off fast.
+He could see the grain creeping in on the R8's screen, but the R8 handles noise well.
+Even at 3200 the images were usable, which surprised him.

 1/60s, f/8, ISO 800.
 Full manual.
 Hosier Lane, Melbourne CBD.